 Theosophical University Press Online Edition

 Originally published by Rider & Co, London.
 Electronic Edition by Theosophical University Press, 1999.
 Electronic ISBN 1-55700-144-8.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease in searching, no diacritical marks appear in this electronic version of the text
+For ease in searching, no diacritical marks appear in this electronic version of the text